MarkHopper24/Marvel-Character-of-the-Day/README.md

 [Comic Gallery](http://marvel.com/comics/characters/1010755/alex_wilder?utm_campaign=apiRef&utm_source=422c32a7c4c3f9adfe3f4aef0db1a1e8)

 <h2>What is this repository?</h2>
 Marvel Character of the Day is a PowerShell-based application hosted in GitHub that provides information about a different Marvel character each day.
+The repository picks a random character daily @ 5am UTC.

 <h3>Features</h3>
 - <b>Daily Marvel Character Information:</b> Fetches and displays information about a random Marvel character every day from Marvel's official API.
-(Updates daily @5AM UTC)

 - <b>Automated Scripts:</b> Uses PowerShell scripts and GitHub Workflow Actions to automate the process of retrieving and displaying character data.